|

 wind shadow of Lopez and paddle around the spit to the WWTA camp

+sites.
+It's our last night camping.
 Day 11 It's sunny and there is no wind!

 Yea!
 We are paddling for Anacortes today via Thatcher Pass,